save-keys Plugin

 proto 50 or port 500 or port 4500

-and then we initiate an IPsec tunnel to VPN gateway sun
+and then we initiate an IPsec tunnel to VPN gateway sun and ping the host

-behind the gateway sun
+bob behind the gateway sun twice

 # ping -c 2 -p deadbeef 10.2.0.10 PATTERN: 0xdeadbeef PING bob.strongswan.org (10.2.0.10) 56(84) bytes of data.
 64 bytes from bob.strongswan.org (10.2.0.10): icmp_seq=1 ttl=63 time=2.25 ms 64 bytes from bob.strongswan.org (10.2.0.10): icmp_seq=2 ttl=63 time=1.83 ms